Measure-theoretic metric mean dimension: Applications of main results

-To connect ergodic theory and metric mean dimension theory, Lindenstrauss and Tsukamoto \cite{lt18} introduced the concept of $L^{\infty}$ rate-distortion function and proved variational principles for metric mean dimension in terms of $L^{\infty}$ rate-distortion function.
-The following corollary offers another bridges between information theory and entropy theory. \begin{cor} Let $(X,T)$ be a TDS with a metric $d$.
-Then for every $\mu \in E(X,T)$,
+To connect ergodic theory and metric mean dimension theory, Lindenstrauss and Tsukamoto \cite{lt18} introduced the concept of $L^{\infty}$ rate-distortion function, and proved variational principles for metric mean dimension in terms of $L^{\infty}$ rate-distortion function.
+The following corollary offers another bridges between information theory and entropy theory of dynamical systems. \begin{cor} Let $(X,T)$ be a TDS with a metric $d$.
+Then for every $\mu \in E(X,T)$, one has